 Travel fund supportTravel funds are available for qualified students from EPSCoR states or minority-serving institutions (MSI) in the United States to attend the June 2014 workshop in Boulder.
 We may also be able to provide funds to travel to other NCL workshops in the United States.

 There are a limited number of students we can fund under this program.
 Applications will be processed on a first-come, first-served basis, so the sooner you apply, the better your chances are for funding.

-To apply, please note the deadline dates below, and then:
+To apply, please note the deadline date below, and then:

 Upcoming NCL workshops

 June 10-13, 2014